mothur/mothur.github.io/_wiki/bstick.md

     0.09   0.136796    0.117354    0.136559
     0.10   0.127853    0.119468    0.139020 <---

-In this table the data in the column \"bstick\" are the calculated statistic value, those in column \"bstick\_lci\" are the critical values for α=0.01, and those in column \"bstick\_hci\" are the critical values for α=0.05.
+In this table the data in the column "bstick" are the calculated statistic value, those in column "bstick\_lci" are the critical values for α=0.01, and those in column "bstick\_hci" are the critical values for α=0.05.
 These are the same values that we found above for a cutoff of 0.10.